riyawalia/EasyEqual/README.md

 compare.SetUp(ourApples, theirApples);
 Assert.IsTrue(compare.AreEqual(deepEquality:true));
 ```
+### Download
+Coming soon
 ### Currently Working On
-This application currently supports a shallow equality check of all types - simple and complex.
-I am currently working on supporting
+This application currently supports a shallow equality check of all types - simple and complex. <br> I am currently working on supporting -
- * Deep Equality including nested complex types
+ * Deep equality checks including nested complex types
  * Accessing a detailed description of unequal values to support well-defined error messages if assertion fails during unit tests
+ * Equality checks on interchangeable data types based on values (such as "45".ToInt() and 45)
+ * Making this project self-containable so it easy to clone and include in your project on cross platforms

 ### Contacting me
-If you have any ideas about any new features I could implement, feel free to contact me on riya.walia@edu.uwaterloo.ca
+If you have any ideas about any new features I could implement, feel free to contact me on riya.walia@edu.uwaterloo.ca .